Dynamic buckling of elastic rings in a soap film

-\paragraph{Experiment} Our experimental system consists of an elastic ring of inner and outer radii $\Rin$ and $\Rout$, respectively, thickness $\t$ and Young's modulus $E$ that is placed within a soap film of surface tension $\gamma$ (fig.~\ref{fig:setup}).
+\paragraph{Experiment} Our experimental system consists of an elastic ring of inner and outer radii $\Rin$ and $\Rout$, respectively, thickness $\t$ and Young's modulus $E$ placed within a soap film of surface tension $\gamma$ (fig.~\ref{fig:setup}).
 With soap film filling the inner, $r<\Rin$, and outer, $r>\Rout$, voids, the ring is in equilibrium, with a uniform and isotropic tension $\Tin=\Tout=\gamma$ throughout.
-However, if the outer soap film is broken (whilst keeping the inner soap film intact) \footnote{Once the outer film is broken, the whole system is in free-fall; nevertheless dynamic buckling is fast enough that the vertical distance fallen is at most a few mm during these experiments.} then $\Tout=0$, with $\Tin>0$ becoming unbalanced and pulling the ring inwards.
-The need to accommodate the length of a material circle at a new, smaller, radial position results in buckling.
-Example time series of this buckling are shown in fig.~\ref{fig:pics} and illustrate that the form of instability depends on the geometry of the ring: for an elastic ring of square cross-section (i.e.~$\Rout-\Rin=\t$), instability occurs via in-plane buckling, while for a wide, but thin, ring with $\Rout-\Rin\gg \t$ (termed an annulus hereafter), instability occurs as out-of-plane wrinkling.
+However, if the outer soap film is broken (keeping the inner soap film intact) \footnote{Once the outer film is broken, the whole system is in free-fall for $\gtrsim0.1\mathrm{~s}$, which is longer than the times considered here.} then $\Tout=0$, with $\Tin>0$ unbalanced, pulling the ring inwards.
+With stiffer boundaries, globally non-flat static solutions are known to exist \cite{Giomi2012,Chen2014}; instead of these, we observe relatively high mode number buckling, $n>2$.
+Snap-shots of buckling (fig.~\ref{fig:pics} and see also Supplemental Material \footnote{Movies of buckling are available as Supplementary Information, together with details of the derivation of \eqref{eqn:annulus} and illustrative numerical results with ramped loading \eqref{eqn:RampProfile}.}) illustrate that the form of instability depends on the geometry of the ring: for an elastic ring of square cross-section (i.e.~$\Rout-\Rin=\t$), instability occurs via in-plane buckling, while for a wide, but thin, ring with $\Rout-\Rin\gg \t$ (termed an annulus hereafter), instability occurs as out-of-plane wrinkling.
 Here we report the results of two sets of experiments: (i) with elastic rings, of square cross-section $0.5\mathrm{~mm}\leq\t\leq1\mathrm{~mm}$ and inner radius $17.5\mathrm{~mm}\leq\Rin\leq32\mathrm{~mm}$ and (ii) with elastic annuli of thickness $43\mathrm{~\mu m}\leq\t\leq210\mathrm{~\mu m}$ and inner and outer radii $3\mathrm{~mm}\leq\Rin\leq25\mathrm{~mm}$ and $9\mathrm{~mm}\leq\Rout\leq 35\mathrm{~mm}$, respectively.
-These elastic structures were fabricated by casting and spin-coating PVS (Elite Double 8, 22 \& 32, Zhermack, with Young's modulus $37\mathrm{~kPa}\leq E\leq800\mathrm{~kPa}$, measured via indentation, and Poisson ratio $\nu=0.5$); the surface tension of the soap film was measured, using a Wilhelmy plate, to be $\gamma=26.5\pm2.5\mathrm{~mN\,m^{-1}}$.
+These elastic structures were fabricated by casting and spin-coating Polyvinyl Siloxane (Elite Double 8, 22 \& 32, Zhermack, with Young's modulus $37\mathrm{~kPa}\leq E\leq800\mathrm{~kPa}$, measured via indentation, and Poisson ratio $\nu=0.5$); the surface tension of the soap film was measured, using a Wilhelmy plate, to be $\gamma=26.5\pm2.5\mathrm{~mN\,m^{-1}}$.